 N. Rafiq – Co-Founder

-N. Rafiq (Umm Nura) (BA, BEd, MA) started the Jannah Jewels series at her kitchen table when she noticed a lack of diversity and Muslim representation in children’s literature.
-She has been a beloved educator for over 15 years in public and private school settings.
+N. Rafiq (Umm Nura) (BA, BEd, MA) started the Jannah Jewels series at her kitchen table when she noticed a lack of diversity and Muslim representation in children’s literature back in 2009.
+She has been an educator for over 15 years in numerous public and private school settings.
 Notably, she taught at a school that strengthens learning capabilities through the science of neuro-plasticity.
-Now, as a Holistic Education Consultant, she regularly mentors parents on how to give their children a spiritually-rich, natural, and first class education at home through personal inquiry, story, art, and play.
-This joy in home education stemmed from writing her thesis which explored, Spirituality in Education with a focus on West African pedagogy.
-She is well-versed in alternative education, conscious-parenting and how wholesome foods strongly benefits brain development and learning.
-She writes regularly to share this passion with discerning parents.
-Her extensive travels, love of history, and her adventurous children inspired her to write the series.
-In her spare time, she enjoys playing basketball, sampling new coffee beans, hiking, and dedicating herself to God and His Messenger ﷺ.
-Her extensive travels around the world, love of history, and her adventurous children inspired her to start the series with her husband and four homeschooled children using a nature-based, literature-rich approach.
+Now, as a Certified Holistic Education Consultant, she regularly mentors parents on how to give their children a spiritually-rich, nature-inspired, and hands-on-learning education at home through personal inquiry, story, art, and play.
+This joy in home education stemmed from writing her MA thesis which explored Spirituality in Education with a focus on West African pedagogy.
+She is well-versed in alternative education, conscious-parenting and how wholesome foods strongly benefits brain development and thus, learning.
+She is currently pursuing knowledge in Unani Tibb: Whole-Person Healthcare and Medicine.
+In her spare time, she enjoys playing basketball, sampling coffee beans, hiking, and dedicating herself to God and His Messenger ﷺ.
+Her extensive travels around the world, love of history, and her adventurous children inspired her to start the series with her husband.

 R. Haleem – Co-Founder, Technology, Administration